Sextus Propertius (c.48 - 15 BC)

 Propertius spends most of the rest of book two alternatively praising his mistress' charm and beauty, and vilifying her for a broken heart.
 Nonetheless, in the tenth elegy he writes a seemingly patriotic ode to Augustus' planned Parthian expedition.

 Published c.
-22 BCE, book three varies in tone.
+22 BC, book three varies in tone.
 While elegies to Cynthia continue, Propertius also praises Maecenas (III.9), lauds Italy (III.22) and writes more regime friendly elegies, such as a funeral song for Marcellus.
 Yet he also chides Rome for what he sees as corrosive avarice (III.13), and praises peace over war:

 The god of peace is Love; we lovers venerate peace: